 Diagnosis is primarily done by observation, whereby the doctor or health specialist looks for the symptoms listed above.
 To establish the extent of the damage to the ligament, various physical tests can be performed by the doctor such as the Lachman tests, pivot shift tests, and posterior drawer tests.

 These injuries are rarely fatal or even serious, but depending on the extent of the damage it can lead to extreme complications.
 For example, an unattended Posterior Cruciate Ligament (PCL) tear can lead to osteoarthritis in the knee, further affecting other parts of the knee.
 To prevent such complications, X-ray and MRI scans may be requested to establish the extent of damage to other areas.

 Treatment of PCL injuries

 Primary treatment involves managing the swelling and pain in the knee.
 This can be done through medication or home remedies to control the symptoms of basic Posterior Cruciate Ligament (PCL) injuries.
 Over-the-counter medications like ibuprofen help to reduce pain and inflammation around the knee.
 Ice compressions and a knee brace can help reduce the inflammation.

 In more serious cases, corticosteroids may be applied either orally or by injection into the infected joint.
 If the ligament is completely torn, though, surgery may be used to remove or repair it.

-The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your Posterior Cruciate Ligament (PCL), knee pain injury.
-We are using the most effective pain management options including Platelet Rich Plasma (PRP) and Corticosteroid Injections and utilizing the latest technologies available in USA.
+The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer a unique, individualized approach to manage your Posterior Cruciate Ligament (PCL), knee pain injury.
+We are using the most effective pain management options including Platelet Rich Plasma (PRP) and Corticosteroid Injections and utilizing the latest technologies available in the USA.